Hi-tech roads for an even higher-tech tomorrow

 Our roads are some of the most sophisticated in the world, fitted out with millions of pieces of technology to ensure the road runs smoothly and safely (go here for more on road safety).
 CAVs will benefit from roads that can ‘talk’ to them, providing vital information about what’s happening around them and ahead, beyond the range of their own sensors.

-As a first step to preparing our roads for a CAV-driven future, we’ve trialled various types of CAVs on our motorways, to investigate the technology and the issues and opportunities specific to our road infrastructure.
-This includes trials of partially automated vehicles already on the road today, highly automated vehicles, connected vehicle communications (platooning), remote operation of automated vehicles and automation of vehicles for specific road operations/maintenance tasks.
+We’ve trialled various types of CAVs on our motorways, both to investigate this technology and to identify issues and opportunities specific to our road infrastructure.
+This includes trials of an automated truck, partially automated vehicles already on the road today, highly automated vehicles, connected vehicle communications (platooning), remote operation of automated vehicles and automation of vehicles for specific road operations/maintenance tasks.

 We’ve also been talking to people about CAVs and getting a sense of community attitudes towards the arrival and use of CAVs.
-It’s been an interesting experience so far—take a look at what we’ve been learning below.
+Take a look at what we’ve been learning below.

 Going forward, we’re continuing to explore opportunities for commercial adoption of more highly automated